CSCE 236: Embedded Systems

 interrupt processing, I/O devices, logic gates, basic floating point

 This course has a number of recommended textbooks.
 Most Readings are from the first two, the third is listed here for reference.
 The fourth is a

 good reference for general C programming, although there are also

 Wayne Wolf, Computers as Components, Second Edition: Principles of Embedded Computing System Design, 2nd ed.
 Morgan Kaufmann, 2008.

-Available in the book store.
+Available in the book store or purchase online.

 David Russell, Introduction to Embedded Systems, 2010.